kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 Some of the data columns were removed (droped) as the decsion was made that they did not offer any information for our problem.

-#### EDA Question 1 - How many Accounts have more than one building on the property (make up the 204 duplicate rows)?
+#### EDA Question 1 - How many Accounts have more than one building on the property?

+193 Properties (accounts) have more than one building on the property.

 ![MultiBuilding](https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/Images/eda_bar_multibuilding.png)

 #### EDA Question 2 - How many New Property Improvements (buildings) and Remodels were done each year?

+The number of new bulidings in Douglas County started to grow around 1970 and peaked in the Year 2000 with over 5220 new property improvements.
 ![BuildingsPerYear](https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/Images/eda_line_buildyear.png)

 #### EDA Question 3 - What are the top Cities, Subdivisions and Build Types for Single Family Residential Homes in Douglas County?

+Top Cities for properties:  Parker, Highlands Ranch, Castle Rock

+Top Subdivisions for properties:  Highlands Ranch, The Meadows, Stonegate

+Top Build Types for properties:  2 Story, 1 Story Ranch, Bi-Level
 ![MultipleBarCharts](https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/Images/eda_bar_multibar.png)

 #### Dataframes for Analysis:

 At the end of the Data Processsing and Exploratory Data Analysis, there are 5 dataframes that we will use in the next steps of the project.

 ID|      Dataframe                    |     Rows     | Columns |        Description                |
  -|-----------------------------------|--------------|---------|--------------------------------   |